Skip to content

 • Old Mat Housing Phase II, consists of 24 affordable housing units in the form of townhouses for seniors, $625,190.

-• Replacement and Additional Housing Program: Provides $6 million for new construction of replacement and additional affordable housing within the Municipality of Anchorage .
+• Affordable Replacement Housing Program: Provides $6.9 million for new construction of additional and replacement affordable housing within the Municipality of Anchorage.
+For more information go to habitatanchorage.org

 • Home Repair Program: Allows homeowners to have repairs made to their home including rehabilitation and/or replacement up to $200,000 within the Kenai Peninsula Borough.